 A divorce in Arizona that has been completely resolved by an agreement between the parties is referred to as an “uncontested divorce.”
 You or your spouse must be a resident of Arizona for 90 days before you can file your uncontested divorce in Maricopa County Arizona.

-The safest way to handle an uncontested divorce is for one spouse to file a Petition for Dissolution of Marriage and other divorce forms and to pay his or her filing fees, the other spouse then files a Response to a divorce petition, and the parties then draft and sign a Marital Settlement Agreement and your judge signs a final decree.
+The safest way to handle an uncontested divorce is for one spouse to file a Petition for Dissolution of Marriage and other divorce forms and to pay his or her filing fees.
+The other spouse then files a Response to the divorce petition.
+The parties then draft and sign a Marital Settlement Agreement and your judge signs a final decree.

-The Agreement will outline all of the financial arrangements, a separate Parenting Plan containing the parenting time arrangements if the parties have minor children outlining their agreements relating to the children, and a Consent Decree for Dissolution of Marriage.
+Lastly, they will submit at Consent Decree for Dissolution of Marriage.
 Many issues should be addressed in these documents, so it is best to consult with an attorney to assist in drafting these final settlement papers.

 Arizona has what is referred to as conciliation statutes that permit either party to a divorce to temporarily freeze the case to allow the court to appoint a therapist through the court to provide marital counseling to the parties.

 You may sign all of the settlement paperwork before that 60 day period has run, but you cannot file the settlement paperwork with the court until the 60 day waiting period has expired.
 Once submitted, the judge will typically sign the final decree within two weeks.

 Neither party needs to appear in court before a judge if a Consent Decree for Dissolution of Marriage is accepted and approved by the Court.